Live · 7d

 Once a metric becomes a target (Goodhart's Law in action), it stops being a metric.
 Because VCs, rankings pages, and trending lists still lean on raw star counts, an entire gray-market ecosystem of star-farms, bot accounts, and paid promotion has sprung up to game them.

-Current Traction is our answer: a multi-signal 0–100 score using recent attention, sustained growth, repo activity, adoption and forks, and anti-gaming penalties.
+Current Traction is our answer: a multi-signal 0–100 score using recent attention, sustained growth, repo activity, forks, and anti-gaming penalties.
 The leaderboard displays that score as a simple band label instead of showing the raw number in the table.

 Formula